Igle1612/SDS-Project/README.md

 **Snort:**

-First we create the interface executing: `configSnort.sh`
+First we create the interface executing: `sudo ./configSnort.sh`

 To check the port number (it should be 8, if not it has to be changed on *telegraf_snort.py*: `sudo ovs-ofctl show s0 -O OpenFlow13`